The eclectic musings of a bitter software engineer.

 1. iTunes

-iTunes is the only way to transfer music, photos, movies, or anything else to the phone, and the Windows port of iTunes sucks donkey balls.
+iTunes is the only way to transfer music, photos, movies, or anything else to the phone, and the Windows port of iTunes is bad.
 It's slow, ridiculously unstable, and completely ignores standard Windows UI practices.
 If it were possible to sync my iPhone by letting Chuck Norris kick me in the crotch, I'd choose the crotch kick over iTunes any day.

 2. No native IM app